 - All new staff, students and volunteers review this program statement prior to interacting with children and when the program statement is modified

-Through observations in programs, OPCC will ensure that the approaches set out in the program statement are implemented in the operation of nursery school programs.
+Through observations in programs, OPCC will ensure that the approaches set out in the program statement are implemented.